 Neonates, children, and adolescents are particularly susceptible to the toxic effects of radioactive iodine.
 During the growth periods for these groups there is increasing growth of the thyroid gland, as well as an increase in thyroglobulin and iodothyronine stores.
 Thyroid tissue also accumulates a larger percentage of exogenously ingested iodide and more efficiently reuses iodine from degraded hormone.
 This increased activity during these growth periods explains the greater risk for developing thyroid cancer in children compared to adults following exposure to radioactive iodine.
 During pregnancy, the maternal thyroid gland is stimulated and takes up more iodine compared to other adults, thus increasing susceptibility in pregnant women to the toxic effects of radioiodine.

-Exposure to radioactive iodine may occur via inhalation or via ingestion of contaminated food, as occurred following the Chernobyl incident.
-Radioiodine may ...
+Exposure to radioactive iodine may occur via inhalation or via ingestion of contaminated food, as occurred following ...